curtispuetz/pypp-docs/docs/external_libraries/opengl_example.md

     return name_str.split(".")[1]
 ```

-Just so that it is clear: in the Py++ code we write will use `GL.glSomeName`, but in the generated C++ code for users of our library, we need it to be `glSomeName`.
+Just so that it is clear: when using this Py++ library, we will write `GL.glSomeName`, but in the generated C++ code, we need it to be `glSomeName`.

 ### Mapping calls